AguaClara/Textbook/Sedimentation/Sed_Design.rst

 3) How fast must the particle fall?

 We know that for a particle to fall to the bottom successfully, it needs to fall fast enough that it can reach the bottom before the water that is carrying it leaves the reactor.
-Water is carrying the particle across the reactor at the horizontal velocity speed, :math:`V_h`. gravity is causing the particle to settle at its terminal velocity, :math:`V_t`.
+Water is carrying the particle across the reactor at the horizontal velocity speed, :math:`V_h`.
+Gravity is causing the particle to settle at its terminal velocity, :math:`V_t`.
 In order to reach the bottom, that settling velocity needs to be the capture velocity, :math:`V_c`, to ensure that the particle will reach the bottom of the reactor.
 We can see the path that the "worst case scenario" particle will take in the following figure.

 [[[[[[[[[show horizontal flow sedimentation tank with capture velocity]]]]]]]]]